sgirones/sgirones.github.io/index.md

 ### What I do?

-I try to make our systems dance with Docker, Puppet, CoreOS and Go
+To automate as much as possible using Docker, Puppet, CoreOS and Go

 ### Anything else?

 * [Karver, migrations for the filesystem](http://karver.github.io)
 * [Docker image for apt-mirror](https://github.com/sgirones/apt-mirror-docker)